Picking Valentine's Day gifts in Singapore shouldn’t be a stressful affair, thanks to our gift guides for him and her. You’re welcome!

 How much: From $59

-Where to buy: Bells & Birds, multiple locations including Design Orchard or shop online
+Where to buy: Bells & Birds, available online and at multiple locations including Design Orchard

 Gifting a bouquet for Valentine’s Day seems like a bulletproof idea… until the flowers start to die.
 What’s the alternative?
 Perennial toy favourite Lego has come up with brick-built blossoms, and the best part is you don’t have to worry about these blooms wilting.
 Take it a step further by assembling the bouquet of your choice with her.
 You’ll also beat those allegations that romance is dead!
 A win-win.